 A long-standing initiative that has had a significant impact is our plastic bag reduction program.
-Charging consumers for plastic bags has led to the reduction of more than 10 billion plastic bags in the Company's stores since the start of the program.
+Charging consumers for plastic bags has led to the reduction of nearly 11 billion plastic bags in the Company's stores since the start of the program.